Burien still can’t decide whether it’ll take homelessness offer

 Some local homelessness leaders are concerned.

-“Several councilmembers either do not understand some fundamental facts about how homeless services work, or are cultivating ignorance as a form of plausible deniability as they attempt to combine inaction with cruelty.
+“Several council members either do not understand some fundamental facts about how homeless services work, or are cultivating ignorance as a form of plausible deniability as they attempt to combine inaction with cruelty.
 It’s remarkably bad political strategy,” said Alison Eisinger, executive director of the Seattle/King County Coalition on Homelessness.

 As for King County, Gallagher said the $1 million offer will remain on the table and that the timeline for taking action “is solely in the city’s hands.”